barchewbacca/track-and-trace-app/README.md

 3. Navigate to http://localhost:4200

-4. MongoDB has 2 parcels, their ID's are **111** and **222**, so be sure to use them in the search form in order to get successful result.
+4. MongoDB has 2 parcels inside: their ID's are **111** and **222**, so be sure to use them in the search form in order to get successful result.

 5. Run unit tests